shivamsoftwareartist/google_maps_app/readme.md

 - Add store list container Done

-- Add individual store container
+- Add individual store container Done

 - Show all the stores in the stores list using `store-data.js`